jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/updating-docker-registry-credentials-on-a-subcloud.rst

 .. note::

-    If the system is a duplex, each controller will need to be locked and unlocked.
+    If the system is a |AIO-DX|, each controller will need to be locked and unlocked.